 - Engagement and involvement

-With a 77% response, we started analyzing all reactions.
+With a 77% response rate, we started analyzing all reactions.
 In consultation with the workgroup, it was decided to report at 3 levels: the entire organization, per market group and at department level.
-A common mistake is that such reports are seen as the end-point of an employee survey.
+A common mistake is that such reports are seen as the end point of an employee survey.
 In our view, however, it is the starting point for further follow-up within the teams.
 The report offers topics to focus on, which teams can further discuss with each other.

 From experience we know that in practice there is often a focus on the points for improvement of such studies, while hardly any attention is paid to the things that are going great already.
 Yet, these points also play an important role in the daily experience of employees.
 Maintaining and expanding positive points is at least as important as dealing with issues that require improvement.
 To facilitate such a dialogue, we have developed a toolkit for managers.
 Among other things, this consisted of working methods and in-depth questions and served as a guideline for many managers to facilitate the discussion in their teams.

 At the moment, the follow-up of the research is in full swing and together with a satisfied customer we look back on another successful project.
-Are you curious about our possibilities for such a project in your organization?
+Are you curious about the possibilities for such a project within your organization?
 We would love to hear it!